Michigan State Spartans: Women's basketball

 MSU also has a fairly successful women's basketball team, with its greatest accomplishment being a national runner-up finish to Baylor in 2005.
 MSU's women's basketball started in 1972–73 under coach Mikki Baile.
 The women's team has had five coaches in its history.
-The Spartans current coach is Suzy Merchant.
+The Spartans current coach is Robyn Fralick.
 The Spartans have made one National Championship game, one Final Four, one Elite Eight, three Sweet Sixteens, and appeared in 15 NCAA/AIAW Tournaments.

 Football

 Football has a long tradition at Michigan State.
 Starting as a club sport in 1884, football gained varsity status in 1896.
 During that time, the Spartans had a roster of impressive players, including Lynn Chandnois, Dorne Dibble, Meredith Assaly, and Don McAulliffe.
 In 1951, the Spartans finished the season undefeated, and performed the same feat the following year in addition to the nation's longest winning streak of 24 games.
 The team was named the "undisputed national champions by every official poll".

 After waiting for several years, the team was finally admitted into the Big Ten Conference as a regular member in 1953.
 They promptly went on to capture the league championship (losing only one game during the season) and beating UCLA in their first Rose Bowl game.
 After the 1953 season Biggie Munn, the legendary Spartan coach, turned the team over to his protégé and future legend Duffy Daugherty.
 Daughtery went on to win the 1956 Rose Bowl.
 George Perles was the head coach when the Spartans defeated USC in the 1988 Rose Bowl.

-The current coach is Mel Tucker, who was hired on February 12, 2020.
-His predecessor Mark Dantonio amassed a 114–57 record in his coaching tenure before his retirement on February 4, 2020.
+The current coach is Jonathan Smith, who was hired on November 25, 2023.His predecessor Mel Tucker amassed a 20-14 record in his coaching tenure before being fired due to allegations retirement in September 2023.

-Under Dantonio, MSU has won three Conference Championships, 2010, 2013, and 2015.
+Under Mark Dantonio, MSU has won three Conference Championships, 2010, 2013, and 2015.
 The Spartans have won three Big Ten Divisional championships and two Big Ten Championship games during that period.
 In 2015, MSU was selected for the College Football Playoff as the No. 3 seed, but lost to Alabama in the Cotton Bowl.
-He also led the Spartans to a victory in the 2014 Rose Bowl, the 100th edition of the "Grandaddy of them all."
+He also led the Spartans to a victory in the 2014 Rose Bowl, the 100th edition of the "Grandaddy of them all".